fdervisi/k8s_cicd_overview/README.md

 # GitOps in Action: Mastering CI/CD with Microservice-Based Applications

-In the evolving world of DevOps, the integration of cloud resources with Continuous Integration and Continuous Deployment (CI/CD) has transitioned from being a mere trend to an essential paradigm shift.
-This guide delves into this transformation, using the AWS EC2 Instance Checker as a representative example.
-Developed with the Flask web framework, this microservice-based application connects users to AWS EC2 instances, showcasing the elegance of automated CI/CD deployments in Kubernetes.
+In the dynamic world of DevOps, integrating cloud resources with Continuous Integration and Continuous Deployment (CI/CD) is more than just a trend—it's a significant shift.
+I've designed this guide to dive deep into this transformation, highlighting the Flask-powered AWS EC2 Instance Checker as our model microservice application.
+This tool operates as a two-tier web application, utilizing an OPA server for various validations against AWS resources.

-It's essential to note that while the AWS EC2 Instance Checker serves as a hands-on illustration, the true essence of this guide lies in the broader landscape of integration and deployment mechanisms.
-We'll traverse the design, architecture, and synergy of cutting-edge DevOps tools, advocating a "Learn by Doing" approach.

-So, whether you're an architect aiming to understand the intricate interplay of microservice applications, CI/CD, and GitOps, or a hands-on DevOps engineer passionate about constructing resilient pipelines, you're in the right place.
+Central to this journey is a straightforward end-to-end pipeline I've designed.
+For the CI phase, it actively scans the code for vulnerabilities, build a Docker image, and then uploads it to the repository.
+Following this, the CD phase takes over: ArgoCD monitors the Kubernetes deployment, and if any configuration or image changes are detected, it seamlessly deploys the updates to the cluster.

+While the AWS EC2 Instance Checker application offers hands-on insights, my primary goal is to shine a light on modern DevOps tools and practices.
+Adopting a "Learn by Doing" approach, I delve into microservice architectures, CI/CD mechanics, GitOps, and the art of effective pipeline construction.

+If you're an architect keen on understanding the nuances of the current DevOps landscape, or an engineer eager to develop robust pipelines, this guide is tailored just for you.

 ![CICD Pipeline](img/CICD.png)